sundeepmalali/aws/EC2.md

   - memory optimized - more ram - used for DB, caching - e.g - R3, R4
   - GPU compute instance - graphics optimized - used for high performance and parallel computing - e.g G2
   - storage optimized - very high i/o, low latency - used for data warehousing, big data - e.g - I2, D2
+- AWS originally used a modified version of the Xen Hypervisor to host EC2.
+In 2017, AWS began rolling out their own Hypervisor called Nitro.

 **EC2 Purchasing Options**
 - on-demand